Next Generation Welding Helmets Offer Benefits for Operator Comfort and Productivity

 New helmet technologies

-Eye injuries are one of the most common injuries in welding environments, and there is an increased push in the industry to help prevent them.
-Musculoskeletal injuries in the neck and back muscles can also become an issue long term, especially if a welding operator wears a poorly-designed helmet (some respiratory helmets can weigh up to 3 pounds) or if he or she has poor welding posture.
+Eye injuries are among the most common injuries in welding environments, and there is an increased push in the industry to prevent them.
+Musculoskeletal injuries in the neck and back muscles can also become an issue long term, especially if a welding operator wears a poorly designed helmet or if he or she has poor welding posture.

-A properly-designed helmet offers greater protection against such issues.
-A helmet that has a good viewing area and a lens with auto-darkening technology reduces eye strain when looking at the weld joint, and minimizes the need for “nodding” associated with putting traditional welding helmets in place by using a forward-neck motion.
+A properly designed welding helmet offers greater protection against such issues.
+A helmet that has a good viewing area and a lens with auto-darkening helmet technology reduces eye strain when looking at the weld joint.
+It also minimizes the need for “nodding” associated with putting traditional welding helmets in place by using a forward-neck motion.

 It’s important to choose a helmet that provides the welding operator the necessary protection against the identified hazards in the workplace, while also allowing him or her to comfortably weld without restraint.
 Welding helmet manufacturers continue to respond to this need.
-Next generation helmets available in the marketplace offer numerous distinct advantages, including:
+The latest helmets on the market offer numerous distinct advantages, including:

-- A larger viewing area and better peripheral vision that allow for a clearer view of the weld pool, weld joint and overall work area without causing discomfort.
+• A larger viewing area and better peripheral vision that give the welder a clearer view of the weld pool, weld joint and overall work area without causing discomfort.

-- The shell color can also impact comfort and cooling.
-Lighter colors, like silver, are better than black since they don’t absorb as much heat.
+• Shell color can also impact comfort and cooling.
+Lighter colors, like silver, are best for high heat applications since they don’t absorb as much heat.

 Respiratory and non-respiratory helmet options

-Increased awareness of weld fume issues continues to support the value of implementing the proper respiratory protection — such as powered air purifying respirators (PAPRs) — in conjunction with a properly-designed helmet.
-Helmet assemblies come in various options, including PAPR and non-PAPR options, to best meet application needs.
+Increased awareness of weld fume issues continues to support the value of implementing the proper respiratory protection — such as powered air purifying respirators (PAPRs) — in conjunction with a properly designed helmet.
+Helmet assemblies come in various options to best meet application needs.
 Supplied air respirators (SAR) are another option that provide clean, breathable air and relief from heat stress through cool air.

 Few manufacturers provide the modularity and variety in their helmet offering to encompass all those solutions.
 Look for products that provide the ability to easily select and switch between respiratory solutions that are most comfortable for welding operators and best fit their needs.

 Recent technology advancements are designed to drive productivity, safety and comfort in respiratory helmet options.
-These include airflow improvements — specifically, designs that offer airflow distribution over the front of the welding operator’s face, side of his or her head, and down the neck.
+These include airflow improvements — specifically, designs that offer airflow distribution over the front of the welding operator’s face and side of his or her head.
 By targeting airflow at these areas where blood vessels are located, the cooling effect is maximized as the airflow works to enhance the human body’s natural thermoregulation process.
 The ability to customize where the air blows on their face helps keep welding operators more comfortable and productive.

 Welding operator comfort and productivity can also be impacted via the improved head seal designs available in today’s respiratory helmets.
 In these helmets, the head seal is the fabric that drapes around the welding operator’s neck to keep weld fumes out.
 Newer helmet designs enhance comfort by using softer material for sensitive areas surrounding the neck and face.